Processing Entangled Links Into Secure Cryptographic Keys: Optimal Amount of Entanglement Distillation

 \section{Optimal Amount of Entanglement Distillation}

 The final remaining research question is \emph{RQ1}, i.e., finding the optimal amount of entanglement distillation iterations

 for any given processing strategy and entanglement distillation protocol.
 This results in a trade-off, dependent on $k$, between the quantity and quality of the entangled links.
 On the one side, with increasing $k$ the entanglement distillation rate will reduce, as each further iteration will require more and more resources resulting in less remaining entangled links.
 On the other hand, each iteration will increase the quality of the entangled link being processed, resulting in an increasing key distillation rate $r_\mathrm{key}$.
-For the processing rate, the behavior is not directly clear, as it depends on weather $\eta$ changes depending on $k$ or not.
-Based on the security proof, $\eta$ could either be defined as a fraction of all $N$ measured states, resulting in $\eta$ being independent of $k$, or as a fraction of the amount of $\ell$ resulting secure key bits.
-In the latter case $\eta$ would reduce, with increasing $k$, according to $\eta= \frac{\eta_0}{r_\mathrm{ent}\left(\varrho_{AB}^0,k\right)}$ with $\eta_0$ being the desired value for $\eta$ for $k=0$.
-Independent on the influence of entanglement distillation on the sifting rate and also independent on the exact implementation of the entanglement distillation procedure, and therefore also of the protocols efficiency, the optimal amount of distillation iterations $k_\mathrm{opt}$ can be found numerically, based on the basic idea of \cite{Ettinger2025}, by confining the search area of $k$.
-For a more streamlined notation, we do so by omitting the dependency on the variables $\varrho_{AB}^k$ and $\eta$ by expressing the final secure key rate only dependent on $k$, as
+For the processing rate, the behavior is not directly clear, as it depends on whether $\eta$ changes depending on $k$ or not.
+Based on the implementation, $\eta$ could either be defined as a fraction of all $N$ measured states, resulting in $\eta$ being independent of $k$, or as a fixed amount of measurements.
+In the latter case, $\eta$ would change dependent on $k$, according to $\eta= \frac{\eta_0}{r_\mathrm{ent}\left(\varrho_{AB}^0,k\right)}$ with $\eta_0$ being the desired value of $\eta$ for $k=0$.

+Independent of the influence that entanglement distillation has on the sifting rate and also independent of the exact implementation of the entanglement distillation procedure, and therefore also of the protocols efficiency, the optimal amount of distillation iterations $k_\mathrm{opt}$ can be found numerically, based on the idea in \cite{Ettinger2025}, by confining the search area of $k$.
+For a more streamlined notation, we do so by omitting the dependency on the variables $\varrho_{AB}^0$, $\mathcal{B}_{A3}$, $\mathcal{B}_{B3}$, $\eta$, and $\gamma$ by expressing the final secure key rate only dependent on $k$, as